SB 813 and Tenth Grade Counseling

 SB 813 provided $20 per tenth grade student for academic counseling.
 This portion of the legislation was included as a checkpoint for assessing students' progress toward graduation and broadening their educational and career options.
 This counseling program is intended to strengthen existing comprehensive guidance programs.
 It gives priority to students not progressing satisfactorily toward graduation and students with college potential who are not college bound.
 Almost all high schools applied for and received these funds.

-The major impact of the SB 813 counseling program is that targeted students receive more individual attention, and existing counseling services are strengthened.
+This report finds the major impact of the SB 813 counseling program is that targeted students receive more individual attention, and existing counseling services are strengthened.
 The novel activity resulting from this program is the large number of parent-counselor contacts.
 There is no way of knowing yet the impact of these services on students' progress in school.
 Follow-up support was generally absent because the $20 was inadequate to fund these activities.
 In addition, the counselor–student ratio did not change.
 Expenditures under this program largely purchased services for students rather than personnel, computers, or the like for school districts.

 The tenth grade is a valid checkpoint, but many potential dropouts can be spotted as early as the sixth grade.
 The changes needed for all at-risk students require earlier targeting and conscientious follow-up.
 SB 813 allows school districts to target students sooner than the tenth grade, though there is no evidence of this happening yet.